A Unified Framework for Linear-Programming Based Communication Receivers: Introduction

 The proposed framework applies to any system with a finite number of transmitter configurations, and also allows for treatment of ``hidden'' (latent) state variables (as was done for the SPA receiver case in \cite{Wiberg}).
 It allows for a systematic treatment of variables with known values (e.g. known initial/final channel states or pilot symbols).
 Incorporation of priors for any subset of transmitter variables is straightforward, and thus the polytopes of \cite[Section II]{Cohen} follow as simple special cases of our framework.
 Our framework allows derivation of LP decoders also for tail-biting trellis (TBT) codes; in this case the relevant pseudoconfigurations correspond to the TBT pseudocodewords as defined in \cite{FKKR}.
 It is proved that the LP receiver error events, which we characterize as a set of \emph{linear-programming pseudoconfigurations}, are equivalent to the set of \emph{graph-cover pseudoconfigurations}, which are linked to error events in the corresponding SPA receiver.
 Furthermore, we define a general concept of \emph{pseudodistance} for the transmission system, which generalizes the existing concept of pseudodistance for binary and nonbinary linear codes to the case of the general LP receiver.

 In order to illustrate the LP receiver design methodology outlined above, we provide a step-by-step derivation of an LP receiver which performs joint equalization and decoding of coded transmissions over a frequency selective channel.
 We then provide a simulation study of a simple case of this receiver, including error rate results and pseudodistance spectra, together with a complete description of error events at low values of pseudodistance.
 Performance results are also presented for a low-density code transmitted over an intersymbol interference channel.
-We note that a similar line of work is considered in \cite{Kim_Pfister}; the LP presented therein is equivalent to the one we derive in Section \ref{sec:equalization_decoding}, except that it does not deal with the case of known states in the trellis.
+We note that a similar line of work is considered in \cite{Kim_Pfister, Kim_Pfister2}; the LP presented therein is equivalent to the one we derive in Section \ref{sec:equalization_decoding}, except that it does not deal with the case of known states in the trellis.
+The proposed LP receiver is capable of handling channels which are problematic for competitive LP-based techniques, and is shown to have error rate performance outperforming that of turbo equalization over some channels.

 This paper is organized as follows.
 Section \ref{Prob_statement} introduces the general problem to be solved, along with appropriate notations, and Section \ref{max_prod_fn_LP} develops a general linear program which solves this problem.
 Section \ref{sec:efficient_LP_theoretical} introduces an efficient linear program which provides a suboptimal solution, and Section \ref{sec:efficient_LP} develops an equivalent program with a lower description complexity.
 Section \ref{sec:PCFs} introduces general concepts of system pseudoconfigurations and pseudodistance.
-Section \ref{sec:equalization_decoding} provides a detailed development of an LP receiver which performs joint equalization and decoding, and Section \ref{sec:Hamming_Proakis} presents a detailed simulation-based analysis of this receiver for the case of binary-coded transmissions over the Proakis B channel.
+Section \ref{sec:equalization_decoding} provides a detailed development of an LP receiver which performs joint equalization and decoding, and Section \ref{sec:Hamming_Proakis} presents a detailed simulation-based analysis of this receiver for the case of binary-coded transmissions over an intersymbol interference channel.